gxxu-ml/Natural-Disaster-Image-Generation-to-raise-Environmental-Awareness/README.md

 ```

 ## Inference using finetuned model
-### run the following command to save the generation of validation prompts, and also reports the clip-score for the validation
+Run the following command to save the generation of validation prompts, and also reports the clip-score for the validation
 ```
 cd dalle-mini-custom/tools/inference
 python inference.py path_to_validation_dir